kumaradi9508/IPL-Performance-Analytics-Dashboard/README.md

 The goal: answer the kind of questions a fan, analyst, or franchise strategist would actually ask — not just display charts for the sake of it.

-🔗 **[View the live dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzliY2Y2OTctMDNkOC00MmI3LWJmYmEtNzM3MzFjMmU1NjIzIiwidCI6ImUxNGU3M2ViLTUyNTEtNDM4OC04ZDY3LThmOWYyZTJkNWE0NiIsImMiOjEwfQ%3D%3D)** — opens directly in your browser, no sign-in required.
+🔗 **[View the live dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzliY2Y2OTctMDNkOC00MmI3LWJmYmEtNzM3MzFjMmU1NjIzIiwidCI6ImUxNGU3M2ViLTUyNTEtNDM4OC04ZDY3LThmOWYyZTJkNWE0NiIsImMiOjEwfQ%3D%3D
+)** —

 ---